 There has been a lot of hype around data the past years.
 With the big data buzz cooling down, data now needs to be smart, apparently.
 Data scientists became the most sexy professionals alive, and got a martial arts assistant.
-While artificial intelligence has been buzzing for decades, the term seems to change meaning every now and then.
+Artificial intelligence has been hot for decades, the term seems to change meaning every now and then.
 Currently, machine and deep learning are the quickest rising data domains.

 Things can get confusing quite quickly if you’re a layman.
 People boast about boosting while deep, brain-like networks are used to play child’s games.
 Data guru’s speak of mighty, though random woodlands and the media simultaneously praise and criticize IBM Watson.
 To create even more confusion, consultancy firms introduce a new type of analytics every year, each one more valuable than its predecessor.
 I am not even kidding, I counted seven eight nine ten eleven types: descriptive, diagnostic, exploratory, inferential, strategic, causal, enterprise, advanced, predictive, prescriptive, adaptive, and cognitive analytics, roughly in that order of complexity.

 The resulting confusion I experience firsthand in my work.
-People often approach me with questions like “How can I use data mining to make our dashboards to more predictive?” or “How can I build a neural network to understand our customer needs?”.
+In my workshops, people would ask questions like “How can I use data mining to make our dashboards to more predictive?” or “How can I build neural networks to understand our customer needs?”.
 Similarly, I’ve heard managers ask for more “cognitive solutions” or “one of those fancy neural networks“.
-Things can get pretty ugly, pretty soon, once unnecessary complexity is introduced without good reasons (e.g., superior performance, processing speed), strong foundations (e.g., accurate, valid, and sufficient data), or appropriate research designs (e.g., control condition, random assignment, out-of-sample validation).
+However, things can get pretty ugly, pretty soon, once unnecessary complexity is introduced without good reasons (e.g., superior performance, processing speed), appropriate foundations (e.g., accurate, valid, and sufficient data), or good research designs (e.g., control conditions, random assignment, out-of-sample validation).

 - Data science produces insights